-A well-defined technology strategy and roadmap is a critical element for the operational effectiveness of most businesses today.
+A well-defined technology strategy and technology roadmap is a critical element for the operational effectiveness of most businesses today.
 It should include a clear vision and timetable of how the organisation will grow and how technology can support that growth.

 A technology roadmap can let companies:

 - Make more considered technology investments based on a clearly-defined path.